 The agenda for a Council meeting is divided into several sections:

 Details of any Councillors unable to attend, or those seeking leave, are recorded at this point.

 Confirmation of minutes

 Minutes of the previous Council meeting are confirmed, with or without corrections, as a true record of that meeting.

-Councillors are required to declare any Conflicts of Interest in any items on the Agenda.
-This is a requirement of the Local Government Act.
-It is usual for Councillors to declare their interest at this point of the Meeting, and again immediately before consideration of the relevant item.
-A Councillor declaring a Conflict of Interest must leave the Council Chamber and take no part in the debate, or be present when the vote is taken.
+Councillors are required to declare any conflicts of interest in any items on the agenda.
+This is a requirement of the Local Government Act 2020 (The Act).
+It is usual for councillors to declare their interest at this point of the meeting, and again immediately before consideration of the relevant item.
+A Councillor declaring a conflict of interest must leave the meting room and take no part in the debate, or be present when the vote is taken.

-This section enables a Councillor to propose a Motion (Recommendation) for consideration.
-For a Notice of Motion to be considered at the Meeting, it must be provided in writing to the Chief Executive Officer at least 48 hours prior to the Meeting.
+This section enables a Councillor to propose a motion (recommendation) for consideration.
+For a notice of motion to be considered at the meeting, it must be provided in accordance with the Governance Rules.

-When matters of a confidential nature are to be dealt with, the item is listed on the Agenda.
+When matters of a confidential nature are to be dealt with, the item is listed on the agenda and the reason why it was determined to be confidential.
 However the sensitive information is not provided.

 Council may vote to close the meeting to members of the public for the duration of the discussion and/or the making of the decisions on these matters.
 In doing so, it must indicate the reason for the issue being considered behind closed doors.

 Normally any confidential matters are left until the end of the meeting.